Best Winter Escapes In Greece

 A not-to-miss place is the Katogi Averoff Winery where you can sample one of the most popular Greek aromatic red wines called Katogi wine.

-Admire the amazing art collection of famous Greek painters and sculptors from the 19th and 20th century at the Averoff Museum.
+Admire the amazing art collection of famous Greek painters and sculptors from the 19th and 20th centuries at the Averoff Museum.